 If a head louse transfers onto hair if it has already been fertilized it can lay eggs immediately.
 Eggs once laid take approximately six to seven days to become viable and hatch.
 If more than one head louse has transposed to the hair they could all be at different stages thus meaning that eggs are all hatching at different times.
 Head lice eggs are notoriously hard to remove from the hair as they are glued to the hair with a very strong bonding agent that the mother louse produces when laying the eggs.

-"Why are head lice eggs so difficult to remove?"
+Why are head lice eggs and nits so difficult to comb out?

-A head lice egg is made by structure to protected the louse by making the nit sheath similar in composition to the hair; thereby, agents designed to unravel the nit sheath may also damage human hair.
+A head louse egg is made by structure to protected the louse by making the nit sheath similar in composition to the hair; thereby, agents designed to unravel the nit sheath may also damage human hair.
 So if treatments were made to destroy the egg they would also destroy the hair.

 The colour of the egg is such that is camouflaged by the hair as the sheath has a reflective quality and though usually a white or cream colour, the reflective sheath takes on the colour of hair it is bonded to.